bruhathisp/NoCSimulation/README.md

 The primary goal of NoCTune is to design a NoC that is area and power efficient while achieving optimal performance in terms of latency and bandwidth.
 The simulation considers various traffic patterns and workload scenarios on a SoC that includes CPU and IO peripherals accessing system memory through a weighted arbiter.

+1. (Write pseudocode to measure average latency and bandwidth using the simulator provided monitor output (as shown in Table 1.0).
+The pseudocode needs to be efficient and robust.)[https://github.com/bruhathisp/NoCSimulation/goals/Goal1/README.md]
+2. (Using Reinforced Learning to arrive at the optimal parameters listed above.
+Put together a design document.
+Describe the RL framework consisting of states/behaviors, actions and rewards.
+You need to also advise which RL algorithm (ex: DQN, SARSA, Actor-Critic, etc.) is best suited for this problem statement.
+You need not develop or write the  RL algorithm. ) [https://github.com/bruhathisp/NoCSimulation/goals/Goal2/README.md]

 ## Features

 - **Custom NoC Simulation Environment**: Simulates complex interactions within a SoC, including data flows between CPU, IO peripherals, and system memory.